You are here

 Why do I need a domain?

-Some of the pre-installed third party software on TurnKey servers explicitly require a pre-configured domain name.
-The specific reason why it is required is due to software design decisions of the software, but generally there are a couple of likely reasons:
+The specific reason why a domain is required for your TurnKey appliance is due to software design decisions made by the web app developers.
+There are a couple of likely reasons:

 - To provide absolute URLs to specific content/resources - e.g., static assets such as images, CSS styling, etc or when storing and/or rewriting content URLs within a database.

-- To provide an additional layer of security - i.e. ensure that your server can only be connected to via the specific FQDN/s that you have defined.
+- To provide an additional layer of security - i.e. ensure that your server can only be contacted to via the specific FQDN/s that you have defined.

 It can also be handy to have an FQDN set if/when you wish to generate a CA signed SSL/TLS certificate - e.g. via Let's Encrypt.